SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - unzip -o /tmp/web.zip ---> Here 'o' is to overwrite even if you run the script multiple times.
 - mkdir -p /app ---> Here 'p' means if folder exists it will not create.
 - Similarly you can also write a condition like if user exist then dont add, if not add.
-- Dont forget to restart nginx server after doing any changes in configuration file.
+- Dont forget to restart nginx server after doing any changes in nginx configuration file.
 - Make sure to add all private servers in web configuration.

 ### Session-16